Here’s an authoritative guide to Electives for homeschool high school.

 - Or capture things your family naturally does, such as religion, as an elective.

-Or check out this post on history electives.
+- this post on history electives.

 When teens are investing in an interest, it helps them own their education.